Key Takeaways

 Best for: Female athletes with higher iron needs and hormone-supportive requirements

-Women's athletic formulations typically include iron to offset losses from menstruation and intense training, plus folate for cellular function.
-The best options balance these needs without excessive doses that might cause digestive upset in sensitive individuals.
+Women's athletic formulations typically include iron to support iron intake during menstruation and intense training, plus folate for cellular function.
+Well-designed options balance these needs without excessive doses that might cause digestive upset in sensitive individuals.
 For a dedicated option, try a women's multivitamin with iron designed for active women.

 Best Value for Budget-Conscious Athletes